-Why are children's eyes so bright?

-'Tis because the infinito

-Which they've left, is still in sight,

-And they know no earthly blight-

-Therefore 'tis their eyes are bright.
+Wих are children's eyes so bright?
+Tell me why?
+'Tis because the infinite Which they've left, is still in sight, And they know no earthly blight- Therefore 'tis their eyes are bright.

-Why do children laugh so gay?
+Why do children laugh so gay ?
+Tell me why ?

-'Tis because their hearts have play In their bosoms, every day,
+'Tis because their hearts have play

+In their bosoms, every day,
-Free from sin and sorrow's sway-

-Therefore 'tis they laugh so gay.
+Free from sin and sorrow's sway- Therefore 'tis they laugh so gay.

-Why do children speak so free?

-'Tis because from fallacy,

-Cant, and seeming, they are free,

-Hearts, not lips, their organs be-

-Therefore 'tis the, speak so free.

 Why do children love so true?

-Tis because they cleave unto A familiar, favorite few,

-Without art or self in view-

-Therefore children love so true.
+Tell me why?
+"Tis because they cleave unto A tamiliar, favorite few, Without art or self in view- Therefore children love so true.